City of Sheffield Youth Orchestra

 Summer course – 10 days at start of school holidays.
 Non-residential and tour

 We appreciate that students may want to revise over the Easter holidays running up to exams.
 Our Spring course is specially designed to allow students to have at least 4 hours revision per day.
-To find out more - visit our Spring course page here.

 Each Summer we go on tour, alternating between touring the UK and abroad.
 Previous tours have taken us to Belgium, Croatia, the Czech Republic, Spain, France, Italy, Norway and the Netherlands.
 We perform with internationally renowned soloists such as Nigel Kennedy, Peter Cropper, Matthew Barley and Natalie Clein.